 It used to be that applicants could pay multiple months of rent upfront or pay an extra security deposit to get approved for an apartment.
 However, this is no longer the case with the recent enactment of New York’s Housing Stability and Tenant Protection Act of 2019 (“HSTPA”).
 Specifically, the HSTPA limits all security deposits in New York State to just one month’s rent.

 Additionally, the HSTPA prohibits landlords from collecting future rent in advance, a common practice of NYC landlords renting to students or people with bad credit.
-As such, applicants will probably be more dependent upon institutional guarantors if they can’t locate one independently.
+As such, applicants will probably depend more on institutional guarantors if they can’t locate one independently.